 An attorney experienced in wills, trusts, estate planning and asset protection can help you avoid the time and expense of probate through careful estate planning.

 The Flanigan Law Group provides Southern California residents with personal attention for estate planning, administration and litigation legal services.
 When disputes between families, arise, we are very successful in resolving legal estate issues quickly and efficiently while preserving financial and emotional resources.
-Contact the Flanigan Law Group at 949-450-0041.
+Contact Estate Planning Lawyers at the Flanigan Law Group at 949-450-0041.